Far2Deluxe/Smart-Factory-Simulation-FactoryIO-PLC-/README.md

 Sana'a University Students:

-- Fares Hilal Ahmed Haider (Mechatronics Enginner) A.NO 202270029
+- Fares Hilal Ahmed Haider (Mechatronics Engineering Student) A.NO 202270029
-- Luay Ahmed Yahya Zayed (Mechatronics Enginner) A.NO 202270398
+- Luay Ahmed Yahya Zayed (Mechatronics Engineering Student) A.NO 202270398
-- Ayman Mrwan Mohammed Al-Reazqee (Mechatronics Enginner) A.NO 202270324
+- Ayman Mrwan Mohammed Al-Reazqee (Mechatronics Engineering Student) A.NO 202270324

 ---